Alone Joins Umuechem Community in 27th Year Remembrance of Shell’s Massacre

 Cross-sections of Umuechem Community members at the public lecture to commemorate the Massacre of 1990

-To mark the 27th year of the MASSACRE, Social Action organized a public lecture in the community on Conflicts, IOCs and Community Rising in the Niger Delta.
+To mark the 27th year of the MASSACRE, Alone organized a public lecture in the community on Conflicts, IOCs and Community Rising in the Niger Delta.
 Patrick Naagbanton, who presented the guest lecture commended the people of Umuechem for their nonviolent approach to seeking justice and their resilience even after 27 years.
 He reiterated that what Shell and the Nigerian government did in Umeuchem has become a trademark modus operandi.
 Many communities in the Niger Delta after Umuechem had suffered the same heinous treatment.

 In their response, the leadership of the community stated again that they would continue seeking justice over the grave abuse which was meted on them, stating that this was the only way to bring closure to what was the worst episode in the living memory of the Umeuchem people.